 11. Building vocabulary banks together

-Display a pupil’s sentence and work as a class to upgrade vocabulary, swap in more powerful verbs, or add adjectives.
-It’s collaborative, inclusive, and helps build a shared word wall over time.
+Display a pupil's sentence and work as a class to upgrade vocabulary, swap in more powerful verbs, or add adjectives.
+It is collaborative, inclusive, and helps build a shared word wall over time.

 12. Modelling revision strategies